-The director is responsible for the overall supervision and management of 23 residence halls and two apartment complexes, which house 7,400 residents and are staffed by approximately 295 professional, civil service and paraprofessional employees.
-The associate dean and director of residential life also supervises the University Union, including oversight management of the University Union facility and providing space within and outside the University Union for programming by the campus community.
-The associate dean and director of residential life also oversees the operation and staffing of the information desks, sound tech and event staff, other University Union-related services and the John Arthur Café.
+The associate dean of students supervises the University Union and Conference and Events Services, including oversight management of the University Union and housing budgets.
+In addition, the associate dean of students is responsible for providing space within and outside the University Union for programming by the campus community.
+The associate dean provides overall leadership for capital projects within the Division of Student Affairs as part of the auxiliary services area directed by the assistant vice president for student affairs administration and auxiliary services.
+The associate dean also oversees the operation and staffing of the information desks, sound tech and event staff, other University Union-related services and the John Arthur Café.